sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 You wear Jevil's jester getup today, assuming it is time to get back to your old life, and to put the chaotic soul back in his cell.

 When you arrive, Rouxls is being regaled by Ralsei with tales of the team's adventures while Kris and Susie stand behind him quietly (a little awkwardly, in Susie's case).
 They notice you immediately as you enter, and they examine you with some concern as you walk up to them.
 "Hello, hello!" you call, slightly absently - you miss how those present tense up at the repetition.
 "Great to see you all again.
 Travelling well?"

+Ralsei nods, but there's an expression of concern and reluctance on his face.
+"Yes!
+Uh, the corruption from the Dark World's influence has been stopped!
+We've... um, sealed the Fountain, and nothing should come through to torment this world again!"

+"Oh!
+Well, that's excellent news, isn't it!
+The day will grace this kingdom once more, will it not?"

+"Indeed!"
+Ralsei allowed a smile.

+Kris stepped toward you, and you turned to face him.
+His expression was unreadable.
+"Would you like the good news or the bad news first?"
+He asked.

+You thought for a moment, tapping your foot on the floor.
+"I've always been of the opinion that receiving the good news first will temper the bad news."

+Kris nodded.
+With a brief glance toward the others, the Lightner launched into it.
+"We found you.
+Your body, I mean."

+"Oh!
+Amazing!"
+You gaped.
+You didn't even know they could *reach* your reality.
+"And was the little bastard pretending to be me?"

+"Not really 'pretending'," Susie chuckled, but her expression was similarly strange.
+"But yeah.
+Don't worry, that Jevil is history now."

+"Nice!
+Good work!"
+You grinned at them.
+"Thank you for saving me from a world of embarrassment.
+I can only imagine what he could have done in my body.
+Now, what's the bad news?"

+The foyer was silent.
+There were grim looks on the groups' faces.
+Rouxls held a hand to his mouth, eyes wide, shocked.

+"...Guys...?"

+They watched as you visibly processed what they told you.

+Jevil was in your body.
+Now Jevil was gone, and your body was safe.

+That was how it worked!
+Right?

+Your eyes slowly widened, and ever so slowly you turned in place toward Ralsei.
+By the time you faced him completely, there was a deep fear in your eyes.

+He faced you for a tense, long moment, but eventually his gaze broke away from you and, uncomfortable, he whispered three words that broke you, struck a sharp pain in your soul.

+"I'm sorry, Y/N."

+A choked gasp forced its way from your open mouth.

+No.

+He hadn't.

+Jevil couldn't have gotten you killed.

+He just couldn't have.